kristofmulier/convertpdf-gpt/examples/apm32f411/user_manual.md

 Geehy shall not be deemed to grant the license or right of any intellectual property to users explicitly or implicitly due to the sale or distribution of Geehy products or this document.

-If any third party’s products, services or intellectual property are involved in this document, it shall not be deemed that Geehy authorizes users to use the aforesaid third party’s products, services or intellectual property, unless otherwise agreed in sales order or sales contract.
+If any third party's products, services or intellectual property are involved in this document, it shall not be deemed that Geehy authorizes users to use the aforesaid third party's products, services or intellectual property, unless otherwise agreed in sales order or sales contract.

 3. Version Update